 Note: The following article contains major plot details from the movies ’28 Days Later’ and ’28 Weeks Later.’

-But five years later, 28 Weeks Later arrived and threw us subtlety out the window.
-Directed by Juan Carlos Fresnadillo, the sequel doesn’t ask you to linger in dread because it drags you headlong into direct chaos.
-If Days was an intimate chamber piece, Weeks is a full-blown example of an apocalypse that unfolded and continued in the new 28 Years Later movie.
+But then five years later, 28 Weeks Later came along and tossed us subtlety out the window.
+This sequel, led by director Juan Carlos Fresnadillo, is not going to ask you to linger in dread because it throws you headlong into direct chaos.
+Where Days was an intimate chamber piece, Weeks is a full-blown example of an apocalypse that occurred and continued in the new 28 Years Later film.

 Four Survivors vs. An Entire City on Fire